-The Center to Promote Excellence welcomes mini-grant applications from faculty.
-Mini-grants are funded by the Foundation Board of Delaware County Community College and made available through The Center.
+The Virginia M. Carter Center for Excellence in Teaching welcomes mini-grant applications from faculty.
+Mini-grants are funded by the Foundation Board of Delaware County Community College and made available through The Carter Center.

 After applications are submitted they will be reviewed by an evaluation committee consisting of members of the Professional Development Committee evaluate proposals and submit the recommended names and descriptions of the projects to the participating members of the Foundation Board for final approval.
 The recipients of the Excellence in Teaching grant awards are announced at the Honors and Awards Committee Meeting of the Board in May.

-- All mini-grant applications will be evaluated by the standing members of the Professional Development Committee (listed on the right), as well as by the Director of The Center.
+- All mini-grant applications will be evaluated by the Professional Development Committee and the Carter Center for Excellence in Teaching.
 All grant monies will be approved by the Foundation Board of Delaware County Community College.

 - The grant applications will be judged using a point system of 1 through 5, with 5 as the highest rating.
 General criteria are listed on the website; a direct relationship to the mission of the Center, a clear description of the project, a plan to evaluate and share project results, clear budget descriptions, and the involvement of multiple disciplines and/or faculty in the project will be considered attributes of a strong proposal.

 - A typical budget submission might include line items for travel expenses, supplies, equipment needed, stipend amount (if applicable), and personnel expense (such as the typing of a report or other clerical needs).
 Try to be as specific as reasonably possible.

-- The project aligns itself with the mission and goals of The Center to Promote Excellence at Delaware County Community College
+- The project aligns itself with the mission and goals of The Carter Center for Excellence in Teaching at Delaware County Community College

-- The project promotes excellence in teaching and learning via activities related to the personal, instructional, or institutional components of professional development as described by The Center to Promote Excellence
+- The project promotes excellence in teaching and learning via activities related to the personal, instructional, or institutional components of professional development as described by The Carter Center for Excellence in Teaching.

 - The project proposal includes evidence of instructional benefit and application for students and/or support of the professional development of faculty and/or staff